aaron-grau/curic/sql/projects/polls_app/README.md

 Add `presence` and `uniqueness` validations wherever required.

+**N.B.** Remember, Rails 5 automatically validates the presence of belongs_to associations.

 ### User can't create multiple responses to the same question

 We will write a custom validation method, `not_duplicate_response`, to